-The 5 Non Volatile Protection Registers are one time programmable for the user.
+The 4 Non Volatile Protection Registers are one time programmable for the user.

-Two register (FNVWPIRL/FNVWPIRH) are used to store the Write Protection fuses for each sector IFlash module.
+One register (FNVWPIR) is used to store the Write Protection fuses respectively for each sector IFLASH module.
 The other three Registers (FNVAPR0 and FNVAPR1L/H) are used to store the Access Protection fuses.

-5.5.2 Flash non volatile write protection I register low
+5.5.2 Flash non volatile write protection I register